mercy-michael/mercy-michael.github.io/about.md

 ## About

 Hi, nice to meet you.
-My name is Mercy Michael Ihemedo, and i am designing this Github website to apply to Tech Experts Academy
+My name is Mercy Michael Ihemedo, and I am designing this Github website to apply for a course on Machine Learning/Data Science in Tech Experts Academy

 ## Welcome To Mercy Michael's Github Application Page.